medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 * **Never** enable anonymous access to the URL for the spreadsheet.
 You **must always require authentication** to access user credential lists
 * Audit regularly who has access to the shared spreadsheet.
 Consider setting up an alert every time a new person is granted access.
 * Reduce the total number of users that need access by breaking up user lists by logical group.
-For example each sub-county could have its own user list.
-Only admins working for with sub-county would have access to the user list they work with.
+For example each sub-county could have its own user spreadsheet.
+That way the user credentials are only shared with the local administrators who need it.
 * Refrain from printing spreadsheets of users and passwords.
 They can be lost, stolen or easily photographed when shown in public.
 * If you never need to download a plaintext CSV with username and password, ensure the computer also has disk encryption enabled and requires a password to unlock.
 * Delete plaintext CSVs after you have used them for bulk upload.
 Do not keep plaintext copies on disk - redownload them from the authorized, authenticated cloud server as needed.